 From the early childhood years to middle childhood, children undergo dramatic social and emotional changes.
 Just think of the difference between a child at the age of two and one at the age of seven or eight.
 An enormous amount of change and growth occurs during those intervening years.
 The typical two year old is famous for having temper tantrums and clinging to parents.
 Kids this age also struggle to do things on their own, have dramatic changes in mood, and often have a difficult time getting along with other children.
 A two-year-old child also requires constant supervision, lest his burgeoning curiosity lead to trouble.

-Fast forward to age seven and you'll see that the child has become quite adept and doing things independently and is probably quite proud of such accomplishments.
+Fast forward to age seven and you'll see that the child has become quite adept at doing things independently and is probably quite proud of such accomplishments.
 During middle childhood, kids become more competent and confident.
 Parents begin to place trust in the child, allowing him to take on daily tasks such as selecting his own clothes and making his own breakfast.
 Family friendships are still vital, but children are far less clingy at this age.
-Unlike the toddler years, when parental separation often led to fits of crying, the school-age child goes to school calmly and without much drama.
-During the day, the child interacts successfully with peers as well as listens to the teacher and follows directions.
+Unlike the toddler years, when parental separation often led to fits of crying, school-age children usually go to school calmly and without much drama.
+During the day, children interact successfully with peers as well as listen to the teacher and follows directions.

 While cognitive growth also plays an important role in this progression, a great deal of social and emotional growth also occurs during middle childhood.
 As children start school, their social world becomes much larger.
 Where most of their previous social interactions were primarily with family, the introduction of school opens up a whole new world of relationships with other people.
 This offers kids a much richer and deeper pool of social experiences with both familiar and unfamiliar people.